-Basketball is controlled by officials, table officials and a commissioner.
+The game is controlled by officials, table officials and a commissioner.

-1.2 Basket: own/opponents'
+1.2 Basket: opponents'/own

 The basket that is attacked by a team is the opponents' basket and the basket which is defended by a team is the team's own basket.